Are you eligible for Medicare? Try our free tool.

 Short-Term Plans

 Short-term plans may be the right option for you if you need coverage for less than a year.
 These plans often help individuals bridge the gap until their Medicare eligibility.
 Short-term plans are intended to be used for unexpected and unanticipated medical needs, not for planned care.
-They do not cover preventative care services.
+They do not cover preventive care services.
 These plans are medically underwritten, meaning you must qualify to be accepted, and do not cover pre-existing conditions.

 Additional Coverage Available